DiegoDerksen/Intune_Toolbox/Power_Automate_Reporting/MDE_Alerts_to_Excel.md

 6. After the app has been created go to API Permissions
 7. Click on Add a Permission
 8. Select Microsoft Graph and select Application Permissions
-9. Look up the following permission SecurityAlert.Read.All and add this to the application followed up by grating admin consent
+9. Look up the following permission SecurityAlert.Read.All and add this to the application followed up by granting admin consent

 ## Create a client secret
 1. Go to your newly created app